leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 👋 Hey all, intro...

-Create beautiful image to represent this blog post (with same type of color gradient as on the website and "3D" logo)
+[OK] Create beautiful image to represent this blog post (with same type of color gradient as on the website and "3D" logo)

 ### From Modules to Skills